prefixFelix/gns3-arp-poisoning/README.md

 3. Open GNS3 and select the previously downloaded file under *File > Import portable project*.
 Then select a desired location and press OK.
 The project will now be imported, thereby various Docker containers will be downloaded from Dockerhub, which is why the import can take a few minutes.

    > :information_source: If you are using the GNS3 VM, you must first make sure that it is started before importing the project.
-This can be seen on the right side under the Server Summary.
+This can be seen on the right side under the *Server Summary*.

+   > :information_source: The images for the containers of the victim and the attacker can also be built via the [Dockerfiles](docker/) in the repo itself.
+How to use them with GNS3 can be read [here](https://docs.gns3.com/docs/emulators/create-a-docker-container-for-gns3/).

 4. Now start all nodes.
 It makes sense to start the router first, because it needs a few seconds before it is fully operational.